Main expertise:

 Immuno-oncology

-Translational research
+Clinical research

-Prof. Kulasinghe has pioneered spatial transcriptomics, proteomics, and interactomics in the Asia-Pacific region, contributing to world-first studies in lung cancer, head and neck cancer, and tissue atlasing studies of infectious diseases across pandemics.
+Prof. Kulasinghe (PhD) has pioneered spatial transcriptomics, proteomics, and interactomics in the Asia-Pacific region, contributing to world-first studies in lung cancer, head and neck cancer, and tissue atlasing studies of infectious diseases across pandemics.
 His research aims to understand the underlying pathobiology by using integrative multi-omics approaches.

 He is the Founding Scientific Director of the Queensland Spatial Biology Centre (QSBC) at the Wesley Research Institute and leads the Clinical-oMx Lab at the Frazer Institute, University of Queensland.